Bell Brothers was the second largest producer of pig iron in the North of England.

 Dorman Long struggled during the Great Depression, and entered into receivership in 1933.
 The board of directors was reconstituted, and managerial control was returned to Middlesbrough.

-In 1936 the firm opened the second largest coking plant in Europe at their Cleveland Works.
-In 1937 the firm employed 39,889 people, with the vast majority working in County Durham and Yorkshire.
+Dorman Long opened the second largest coking plant in Europe at their Cleveland Works in 1936.
+The firm employed 39,889 people in 1937, with the vast majority working in County Durham and Yorkshire.

-In 1937 Dorman Long built the second largest bridge in the world at their works in Middlesbrough.
+Dorman Long built the second largest bridge in the world at their works in Middlesbrough in 1937.
 It was erected in Denmark and still stands.

 By 1938 Dorman Long controlled collieries with an annual output of four million tons, and ironstone mines with an annual capacity of 2.5 million tons.
 The South Bank works contained the largest coking plant in England.